benjaminmishra/form3-client-go/README.md

 Currently the f3client libray requires go version 1.17.2 or greater.

-The structure of the library is inspired by the followig projects and borrows some ideas from them.
+The structure of the library is inspired by the followig projects and borrows some ideas from them also the structure of this document is borrowed from them.
 - [go-github](https://github.com/google/go-github)
 - [twillio-go](https://github.com/kevinburke/twilio-go)
 - [godo](https://github.com/digitalocean/godo)